utopia-rise/godot-kotlin-jvm/docs/src/doc/contribution/knowledge-base/memory-management.md

 The purpose of this page is to give some clarification about how Godot and the JVM manage their memory together.

-## Regular Godot Memory Management
+## Regular Godot memory management

 ### Object and Refcounted